monkbroc/particle-speaker/README.md

 Returns a pointer to an array of `bufferSize` audio samples.

+The audio samples are 16 bit integers but the DAC on the Photon and Electron only has 12 bits to the least significant 4 bits are ignored.

 You must only write to this array when `speaker.ready()` is `true`.

 ## Resources

-This library uses the `DAC1` digital to analog converter, `TIM6` basic timer and the `DMA1` direct memory access channel.
+This library uses the `DAC1` digital to analog converter, `TIM6` basic timer and `DMA1` stream 5 direct memory access.

 ## License
 Copyright 2016 Julien Vanier

 Released under the MIT license